tomascenteno42/memo-test/README.md

 This will launch the web application and perform all necessary tasks to set up a fresh API.

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the application running.

 ### Enjoy some memo test games 😼